What is Microneedling?

 Why Is Collagen Production Important?

 Collagen is the protein in our skin that provides its structural framework.
-When we’re young, the body is producing the most collagen; that’s why young skin is firm, plump, and resistant to the development of wrinkles.
+When we’re young, the body is producing the most collagen; That’s why young skin is firm, plump, and resistant to the development of wrinkles.
 The problem is that our collagen and elastin production drops dramatically as we age.
-At the age of 20, our collagen production has peaked, and it will drop one additional percentage point every year from there on out.
-At 40, we’re producing 20 percent less collagen, 30 percent less at 50!
+At the age of 20, our collagen production has peaked, and it will drop one additional percentage point every year from then on out.
+At 40, we’re producing 20 percent less collagen and 30 percent less at 50!
 That’s why older skin develops more wrinkles and creases, and why it begins to sag.
 Microneedling aims to jumpstart your collagen production.

 What Skin Issues Does Microneedling Improve?

-At Claytor Noone Plastic Surgery, we use microneedling on all skin tones and it doesn’t cause hyperpigmentation.
-It can be used anywhere on the body, but the face, neck, and décolletage are the typical targets.
+At Claytor Noone Plastic Surgery, we use microneedling on all skin tones.
+It doesn’t cause hyperpigmentation and can be used anywhere on the body, face, neck, and décolletage are the typical targets.
 Here are skin conditions we treat with microneedling:

 - Fine lines

 Will the SkinPen Needles Hurt?

 When first hearing about microneedling, most people assume it has to hurt, a lot.
 After all, how can the creation of hundreds of punctures in the skin not hurt?
 Actually, microneedling doesn’t hurt at all.
 First, we apply topical numbing cream prior to your session.
 This keeps your skin comfortable during the treatment.
 The forehead is more sensitive than other areas because the skin isn’t as thick, but we shorten the needle penetration with that in mind.
 Patients tell us that microneedling feels as if the aesthetician is moving a light grade of sandpaper across the skin.